 - 200 ml Red wine Substitute with extra stock if wine not wanted.

-- 3 tbsp Flour or 2 tbsp cornstarch
+- 3 tablespoon Flour or 2 tablespoon cornstarch

 - cold water